-For example: If a question asks you to print the three largest cities in the world by area from a database and the expected output given by the question setter is:
+For example: If a question asks you to print the three largest cities in the world by area from a database, and the expected output given by the question setter is:

-However, the Ignore row order while matching output option is disabled and a candidate prints the answer as:
+However, the Ignore row order while matching output option is disabled, and a candidate prints the answer as:

 b.
 Clear the Show expected output to candidates check box if you do not want the candidates to view the expected output.
-By default, this option is enabled and candidates can view the expected output.
+By default, this option is enabled, and candidates can view the expected output.

 c.
-Select the Allow DB write permissions to candidates check box to allow candidates to edit the database.
+Select the Allow DB to write permissions to candidates check box to allow candidates to edit the database.

-By default, this option is disabled and candidates cannot edit the database provided by the test setter.
+By default, this option is disabled, and candidates cannot edit the database provided by the test setter.

 10. In the Code Stub area, you can define the header and tail section for the query to be written by the Candidates.